phillipa/LED-cube/README.md

 `netcat -dkl 7777 -u > /dev/ttyACM0 & `

-* TeensyUSBReader reads from USB, writes to LEDs.
+* TeensyUSBReader runs on the controller.
+It reads from USB, writes to LEDs.

 ** Notes **